bhugueney/Punk/README.md

 Composite Number Problem

-Badass primality test, include all the RESA numbers from wiki, for test.
+Badass primality test, include all the RSA numbers from wiki, for test.

 Usage: ./abs_primality numbers<path>